kerthcet/github-workflow-as-kube/README.md

 To use the workflow, you have to:

 - Provide a `OWNERS` file, only the approvers have the privilege to tag `/approve` or `/approve cancel`
-- Provide a github [secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) with the name of `AGENT_TOKEN`, it should have write permission to your project.
+- Provide a github [secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) with the name of `AGENT_TOKEN`, it should have right permissions based on your needs.
-- Add the `kube-workflow.yaml` to your project under the path of `.github/workflows/`.
+- Add the [example](./examples/sample.yaml) to your project under the path of `.github/workflows/`.
 - Add additional labels to your project, like `approved`, `lgtm`, `do-not-merge/hold` and customized kind of labels.

+Then it should work now.

 ## Roadmap

 - Dispatch reviewers
 - Test workflow support
 - Triage support
+- PR review by AI agent.